 CCL and Olympus Lock also manufacture cabinet lock bodies.
 The CCL bodies are for the Small Format Interchangeable Cores.
 The Olympus Lock cabinet lock bodies are for conventional lock cylinders, and interchangeable and removable cores, enabling full sized cylindrical keys to operate cabinet locks.
 Olympus Lock cabinet lock options will accept third party conventional cylinders, Small Format (Best-Falcon), Schlage, Sargent, Corbin Russwin and Medeco Yale Large Format cores.
 This enables fewer keys with a more complex keying system.

 Additional hospital hardware includes office furniture cabinet locks, file cabinet locks, nurse’s stations cabinet locks and specialty locking cabinets.
-Because of personal information including patient charts and privacy issues, an almost endless supply of cabinets are locked in locked rooms.
-A sampling of lock manufacturing companies who offer mechanical pushbutton and/or electromechanical locks are Codelocks, CompX Security Products, HES, Kaba Ilco, Lockey USA and Medeco.
+Because of the amount of personal information including patient charts and privacy issues, an almost endless supply of cabinets are locked in locked rooms.
+A sampling of lock manufacturing companies who offer mechanical pushbutton and/or electromechanical locks are CodeLocks, CompX Security Products, HES, Kaba Ilco, Lockey USA and Medeco.

 Kaba Ilco offers two versions of its mechanical pushbutton lock.
 The Kaba Ilco 9600 Series mechanical pushbutton lock has a single access code that operates a deadbolt/spring latch lock mechanism.
 The File Guard single access code lock fits standard two- to five-drawer file cabinets.
 Both locks can be programmed without removing the lock from the cabinet.